A message from your Learning Mentors and Pastoral Support Worker

-This support can be provided for a specific amount of time or on-going throughout a child's education and can be delivered through 1:1 support, group work outside of the classroom as well as in-class support.
+This support can be provided for a specific amount of time or on-going throughout a child's time with us and can be delivered through 1:1 support, group work outside of the classroom as well as in-class support.

 We believe in building strong honest relationships with our pupils and our parents.

 We also run after school clubs that encourage confidence and self esteem which in turn helps to build friendships.

 If you would like any more information, advice or simply a chat please feel free to come and talk to us.

 Mrs. Blades is trained in Loss Companions this enables her to help and support our children and family's through their bereavement.
 Loss can come in many forms for example; death of a loved one, family pets, divorce, moving home and moving to a new school.
 Mrs. Blades is Youth Mental Health First Aid Champion for the school.

 If you would like any more information please contact Mrs. Blades.

 Portsdown Primary Pastoral Support Worker Mr. Hurry.